 The preceding results have been interpreted on the basis of whether the strategy is better, worse or unclear based on whether the lower bound and upper bound are all positive, all negative or only lower bound is negative respectively.
 We use bounds in making this determination because in a distributional comparison of the adaptation options it is not possible to pin down one value.
 The use of willingness bounds however has another advantage beyond what we have shown with discrete choices, i.e., better, worse, unclear.
 It is that the magnitude of each of the bound provides insights on downside and upside risk as well as the ambiguity of the adaptation option (the wider, the more ambiguous).

 On average for example, planting long duration rice at monsoon onset remains less risky and overall beneficial for farmers up to a reduction in partial returns by the lower WTP bound of Rs.
 12,300 per ha (~US$ 153.75 at an exchange rate of 1:80).
 This could happen, for example, if there was an increase in irrigation or a decrease in grain prices, both of which are common and likely scenarios.
 At the same time, a uniform increase of US$ 201.5 would render this strategy risk-free vis-a-vis the baseline strategy.
 Given that no average farmer or pixel exists for which these two average bounds would occur simultaneously, these numbers are best evaluated at pixel level as shown in figure 6.
-There are areas of the Eastern IGP where partial profits of the onset-long strategy are almost risk-free requiring reduction of profits of over US$1000 for any risk averse farmer to consider the baseline.
+There are areas of the Eastern IGP where partial profits of the onset-long strategy are almost risk-free requiring reduction of profits of over US$1000 for any risk-averse farmer to consider the baseline.
 These areas can be clearly prioritized for the onset-long strategy.
-Of course, our profit data is only partial, and a full real-world recommendation should consider more comprehensive profit analyses - but even such partial analyses based on crop modelling results can provide decision makers with valuable ex-ante insights into the riskiness of adopting different climate adaptation strategies.
+Of course, profit data is only partial, and a full real-world recommendation should consider more comprehensive profit analyses - but even such partial analyses based on crop modelling results can provide decision makers with valuable ex-ante insights into the riskiness of adopting different climate adaptation strategies.